 You are reminded that the use of electronic media (e.g. smart phones) to record material from lectures (visual and audible) is not permitted unless express permission is granted.
 This includes taking photos of projected slides, not least because of copyright law (the copyright is owned by the lecturer!).
-See www.admin.ox.ac.uk/edc/policiesandguidance/ for the full policy on the recording of lectures and other teaching sessions.
+The Faculty of Materials has currently agreed that the majority of lectures will be recorded and the recordings will be made available to the year cohort via Canvas, normally within 24 hours of the lecture.
+See https://academic.admin.ox.ac.uk/educational-recordings-policy for the full policy on the recording of lectures and other teaching sessions.